 At North Star we have been working on organisational development for many years, shifting to a more relational culture.
 With all good organisational development programmes, there is a need to start with oneself before moving to the “we” and the “all of us”.
-So with that in mind I did some some Executive Development and worked out what I needed to do differently to enable the organisational change I was seeking.
+So with that in mind, I did some Executive Development and worked out what I needed to do differently to enable the organisational change I was seeking.
 This approach has continued and to some extent links to the Coaching & Mentoring programme.

 Leading others from integrity

 I was keen to further embed a coaching style across the business, and I realised that whilst I fully understood the theory around coaching, I hadn’t undergone any focussed development in this area.
-So committed to “putting my money where my mouth is” I signed up to the programme.
+So committed to “putting my money where my mouth is” I signed up for the programme.
 I couldn’t really expect others to undergo development in this area if I wasn’t prepared to myself.
 There was of course the added benefit of developing my skills to enable me to be a more confident coach and mentor.

-Practice as well as theory are fundamental to learning
+Practice, as well as theory, are fundamental to learning

 So here I am and I have learned loads, least of all the breadth of tools and techniques available.
 I realise that throughout my career I have inevitably developed some coaching and mentoring skills through the management of people around me, which in my experience gets more challenging the more senior you get, as those around you are also more senior.
 The programme has drilled down further into the often inspirational thinking that informs the doing, it has provided lots of space for practice, and introduced a whole new set of tools.
-Its incredibly helpful to receive feedback from colleagues who are learning together and having “permission” to be clumsy whilst practicing.
+It’s incredibly helpful to receive feedback from colleagues who are learning together and having “permission” to be clumsy whilst practicing.

-We learn when we’re prepared to learn from eachother
+We learn when we’re prepared to learn from each other

 I have loved the parallel running of coaching and mentoring people whilst on the programme which means I can bring back issues, challenges and successes for discussion.
 This sharing is a rich form of learning whilst doing for me, and one I hope I can continue.
 All in all, a number of things have been achieved; I have led from the front in terms of organisational development, I have developed new skills and techniques and very importantly, I have learned I really love doing it!